shabanali-faghani/IUST-HTMLCharDet/README.md

 which was presented In *[Proceedings of the 11th Asia Information Retrieval Societies Conference][1]* (pp. 215-226), Brisbane, Australia, 2015.

 Although we wrote a paper to describe the algorithm, but this tool is not just an academic effort to solve *charset encoding detection* problem for HTML web pages.
 In fact this tool is an **industrial** product which is now actively used in a large-scale web crawler, under a load of over than **1 billion** web pages.
-But despite its GREATNESS in practice, it's very small in size (just have two class!!).
+But despite its effectiveness in practice, it's very small in size (just have two class!!).
 Both the small size and the effectiveness of this tool are originated from its algorithm.
-It is small, because its algorithm is so easy to implement, and it is effective, because in addition to the logic of its algorithm per se; as a part of its algorithm it uses two famous charset detector tools namely _**IBM ICU**_ and _**Mozilla CharDet**_ under the hood.
+It is small, because its algorithm is so easy to implement, and it is effective, because in addition to the logic of its algorithm per se; it uses two famous charset detector tools namely _**IBM ICU**_ and _**Mozilla CharDet**_ under the hood as a part of its algorithm.

 ##Precision (quick view)